Roshan-047/Roshan-047/README.md

-# 🎨 <strong>Artistico - iOS App for Visual Artists</strong>
+# 🎨 <strong>Artistica - iOS App for Visual Artists</strong>

 ## 📜 <strong>Overview</strong>

-<strong>Artistico</strong> is a vibrant iOS application crafted specifically for visual artists.
+<strong>Artistica</strong> is a vibrant iOS application crafted specifically for visual artists.
 It’s a platform where artists can connect with peers worldwide, showcase their masterpieces, join creative communities, challenge themselves with artistic competitions, and build an exquisite portfolio.
-Developed under the guidance of the <strong>iOS Application Development Program</strong> at <strong>Galgotias University</strong>, Artistico is a testament to the skills and creativity of its developers.
+Developed under the guidance of the <strong>iOS Application Development Program</strong> at <strong>Galgotias University</strong>, Artistica is a testament to the skills and creativity of its developers.

 ## ✨ <strong>Features</strong>